 Working with legal aid organizations, Bilzin Sumberg provides pro bono services to a diverse group of individuals.
 The firm has represented clients in cases ranging from eviction defense, land-use and zoning matters, immigration filings, civil rights and disability determinations.
 Through its involvement with LFCA, Bilzin Sumberg lawyers have also represented abandoned, abused, and neglected children.

 Underscoring the firm’s dedication to serving the community is its Bilzin Sumberg Cares program, which has stood as a centerpiece of the firm’s commitment to the community and to service for 14 years.

-This year’s awards ceremony, which also honors Individual, Circuit, Voluntary Bar, Young Lawyers Division, Distinguished Judicial Service, and Distinguished Federal Judicial Service pro bono efforts, takes place at the Florida Supreme Court on Thursday, Jan.
-26, at 3:30 p.m.
-Watch it live on Facebook, WFSU: Gavel to Gavel and the Florida Channel.
+This year’s awards ceremony, which also honors Individual, Circuit, Voluntary Bar, Young Lawyers Division, Distinguished Judicial Service, and Distinguished Federal Judicial Service pro bono efforts, takes place at the Florida Supreme Court on Thursday, January 26, at 3:30 p.m.
+It may be watched live on Facebook, WFSU: Gavel to Gavel and the Florida Channel.